 11-5-3: STREET LAYOUT STANDARDS:

-Subdividers shall locate streets within the subdivision so that the streets connect with existing public streets and shall meet the provision of the adopted town master street plan or the transportation section of the general plan.
-Those streets which have not been designated on the master street plan shall be as required by the planning commission and town council.
+Subdividers shall locate streets within the subdivision so that the streets connect with existing public streets and shall meet the provision of the adopted Town master street plan or the transportation section of the general plan.
+Those streets which have not been designated on the master street plan shall be as required by the Planning Commission and Town Council.
 Street layout shall conform to the standards contained in the most current version of the Clarkston Town Manual of Design and Construction Standards.
 (Ord.
 22-06, 8-16-2022)

 11-5-4: DEDICATION OF WATER:

-As a condition of approval of the subdivision, the town council shall require each subdivider, which has not received preliminary approval prior to the adoption hereof, to provide one acre-foot of usable water per dwelling unit, residential lot, commercial lot, or separate parcel created by the subdivision whichever is greatest, to the town.
-This contribution of water is intended to assist the town in meeting the water supply needs brought on as a result of the development.
+As a condition of approval of the subdivision, the Town Council shall require each subdivider, which has not received preliminary approval prior to the adoption hereof, to provide one acre-foot of usable water per dwelling unit, residential lot, commercial lot, or separate parcel created by the subdivision whichever is greatest, to the Town.
+This contribution of water is intended to assist the Town in meeting the water supply needs brought on as a result of the development.
 This requirement for usable water may be satisfied through the application of one or a combination of the following options:

-A. Culinary quality water which, in the opinion of the town, would qualify for conversion to a municipal use with a point of diversion residing in an existing town diversion point or that may be transferrable to an existing town diversion point.
+Culinary quality water which, in the opinion of the Town, would qualify for conversion to a municipal use with a point of diversion residing in an existing Town diversion point or that may be transferrable to an existing Town diversion point.

-B. A subdivider or developer may in lieu of providing water, pay the amount identified in the most current "prevailing fee schedule" as set forth by the town council.
-Fees collected by the town shall be earmarked for the purpose of obtaining additional water rights or developing existing water resources.
-The town may refund any fees received in accordance with this option if the subdivider or subdivider provides water in accordance with CMC A of this section.
+A subdivider or developer may in lieu of providing water, pay the amount identified in the most current "prevailing fee schedule" as set forth by the Town Council.
+Fees collected by the Town shall be earmarked for the purpose of obtaining additional water rights or developing existing water resources.
+The Town may refund any fees received in accordance with this option if the subdivider or subdivider provides water in accordance with CMC A of this section.
 (Ord.
 22-06, 8-16-2022)

 CHAPTER 6 DESIGN AND CONSTRUCTION STANDARDS FOR IMPROVEMENTS